 We have been externally managed by the Adviser pursuant to the Advisory Agreement since October 1, 2004 pursuant to which we pay the Adviser a base management fee and an incentive fee for its services.
-On July 9, 2024, our Board of Directors, including a majority of the directors who are not parties to the Advisory Agreement or interested persons of us or the Adviser, unanimously approved the renewal of the Advisory Agreement through August 31, 2025.
-Refer to Note 12 - Subsequent Events for additional information.
+Our Board of Directors, including a majority of the directors who are not parties to the Advisory Agreement or interested persons of us or the Adviser, unanimously approved the Advisory Agreement.

 We also pay the Adviser a loan servicing fee for its role of servicer pursuant to our Credit Facility.
-The entire loan servicing fee paid to the Adviser by Business Loan is noncontractually, unconditionally and irrevocably credited against the base management fee otherwise payable to the Adviser, since Business Loan is a consolidated subsidiary of ours, and overall, the base management fee (including any loan servicing fee) cannot exceed 1.75% of total assets (including investments made with proceeds of borrowings, less any uninvested cash or cash equivalents resulting from borrowings) during any given fiscal year pursuant to the Advisory Agreement.
+The entire loan servicing fee paid to the Adviser by Business Loan is non-contractually, unconditionally and irrevocably credited against the base management fee otherwise payable to the Adviser, since Business Loan is a consolidated subsidiary of ours, and overall, the base management fee (including any loan servicing fee) cannot exceed 1.75% of total assets (including investments made with proceeds of borrowings, less any uninvested cash or cash equivalents resulting from borrowings) during any given fiscal year pursuant to the Advisory Agreement.

-David Gladstone (our chairman and chief executive officer) serves as a director and executive officer of the Adviser, which, as of December 31, 2024, is 100% indirectly owned and controlled by Mr. Gladstone.
+David Gladstone (our chairman and chief executive officer) serves as a director and executive officer of the Adviser, which, as of March 31, 2025, is 100% indirectly owned by Mr. Gladstone.
 Robert Marcotte (our president) also serves as executive vice president of private equity (debt) of the Adviser.
 Michael LiCalsi, our general counsel and secretary (who also serves as the Administrator's president, general counsel and secretary), is also the executive vice president of administration of our Adviser.